So you want to learn Jedi meditation, do you? Welcome then, padawan, to your first lesson in the most foundational aspect of being a Jedi: meditation.

 You will gain the ability to mindfully respond to situations, not react to them thoughtlessly.

 While it might be useless to try to send messages to your spouse through the Force (believe me, I’ve tried), there are health benefits to saving some time every morning to breathe in, breathe out, and relax.
-Sitting and listening to your body and learning to deal with the Kowakian monkey(-lizard) mind is an amazing ways to find off the Dark Side.
+Sitting and listening to your body and learning to deal with the Kowakian monkey(-lizard) mind is an amazing way to fend off the Dark Side.

 Most doctors seem to recommend twenty minutes of meditation a day, but if you don’t have that much time, even ten minutes could lower your stress.
 Even five minutes.
 And lower stress means lower risk of heart disease, mental illness, some cancers, and even chronic pain.

-Now, for Jedi meditation (or any meditation, actually) you don’t have to sit in the lotus position and hum while listening to aboriginal music.
+Now, to meditate like a Jedi (or to meditate at all, actually) you don’t have to sit in the lotus position and hum while listening to aboriginal music.
 (You can if you want to, though.)
 You don’t have to ommm.
 You just have to avoid the snap-hiss of a Sith lightsaber igniting behind you.

 It also doesn’t mean you have to sit in silence.
-Whenever I meditate, I listen to mellow music (not Metallica, but maybe something by John Williams), and I just…well, breathe.
+Whenever I meditate, I listen to mellow music (not Metallica, but maybe something by John Williams or by Nobuo Uematsu), and I just…well, breathe.
 In.
 Out.
 In.
 Out.
 Focus on the breath.
+In and out.
+In.
+Out.

 Within five minutes, I’m way more relaxed and happier.
 For some people, however, sitting in silence allows them to more easily commune with the Force.